kopsha/its-signals/readme.md

-# It's signals

-## It's signals, Jerry.
+# It's signals, Jerry.
 It's signals

 _-- I can't believe: WE ALREADY DISCUSSED THIS!_
 _-- Yeah, but how could you be so sure?_